/>

 A better translation of “Kitchen” would have firstly been more natural all around.
 Let the characters speak more naturally, sound more human and have less verbose clutter around Mikage’s voice.
 “Kitchen” already works in English, but I can’t help but to think what its reception would have been like with a translation that matched the vivid beauty of the original.

 Would a different translation put “Kitchen” on the level of something like Murakami’s “Norwegian Wood”?
-Not necessarily, but Alfred Birnbaum and Jay Rubin are renowned as some of the best and most inventive Japanese translators, and their daring approach to capturing the essence of Murakami plays a large part in his success in English.
+Not necessarily.
+Alfred Birnbaum and Jay Rubin are among the most inventive Japanese translators.
+Their daring approach to capturing Murakami’s voice plays a large part in his success in English.

 The current boom in translated Japanese literature — where authors like Yu Miri and Yoko Ogawa have received nominations for and even won major international literary prizes — comes hand-in-hand with an era of excellent translation.
 Motoyuki Shibata, an English-to-Japanese literary translator and founder of MONKEY literary magazine, says that the pool of translation talent is as good as it has ever been.